Senior Awards Ceremony

 Japanese National Honor Society

 Students must maintain a 3.5 grade point average in Japanese classes and an unweighted cumulative 3.0 grade point average.
 Students must also maintain satisfactory citizenship.
-For more information or an application, see Ms. Sasaki in room 16.
+For more information or an application, see Ms. Suzuki in room 16.
 Seniors receive cords at the Senior Awards ceremony to be worn in graduation ceremony.

 National Honor Society